ieeeupsb/workshop_ESP8266/content/Material.md

 ## Breadboards

 ### How do breadboards work?
-Despite we'll not be using them in this workshop, breadboards are one of the most fundamental pieces when learning how to build circuits.
+Breadboards are one of the most fundamental pieces when learning how to build circuits.

 ![Breadboard](https://github.com/nuieee/ESP8266-Workshop-Exercises/blob/ws_v2/content/images/Breadboard.jpg)